UPDATED: JULY 05, 2023 | 1 MIN READ

 As of April 2022, everyone in the U.S. with a pre-existing condition is protected by the Affordable Care Act (ACA).
-However, there are some health insurance plans and conditions that have an exemption from the law.
+However, some health insurance plans and conditions have an exemption from the law.

 Learn more about what’s typically covered under an average health insurance plan, what’s considered a pre-existing condition, and whether you should consider changing health insurance companies.

 Why is choosing the right insurance plan important?

 The ACA prohibits insurers from denying coverage based on pre-existing conditions.
 This makes finding health insurance for pre-existing conditions easier, but the price of coverage for people can still be very high.

 Insurers can charge more for a policy if an applicant has health problems and can deny coverage altogether if you have certain medical conditions.

 It’s essential to pick a plan to help you avoid excessive medical costs.
 You’ll be visiting the doctor more than people who don’t have pre-existing conditions.
 Monthly prescription drug costs to manage your pre-existing condition can add up.